winglang/wing/docs/06-contributors/handbook.md

 A VSCode launch configuration is available to open a VSCode with a development version of the extension.

+To modify the package.json, please edit .projenrc.ts and run `npx projen`.

 ## 🧱 How do I add a dependency to the SDK?

 If you need to add a new npm dependency to the SDK, you can do so by editing the `.projenrc.ts` file and running `npx projen` after making the edits.